Earn Your Pharm.D. at Maine's Leading Health University

-- You'll have the opportunity to pursue specialized instruction in such topics as pharmaceutical sciences, veterinary pharmacy, and wellness and integrative medicine, at no extra cost.
+- You'll have the opportunity to pursue specialized instruction in such topics as Pharmaceutical Sciences; Wellness and Integrative Medicine; Veterinary Pharmacy, and Interprofessional Healthcare in Rural America at no extra cost.

 - You'll receive interdisciplinary training alongside future physicians, dentists, and other health professionals, so you’ll be able to lead in today’s collaborative health care.

 - You’ll have access to diverse learning experiences for career flexibility, from global travel courses to rotations in fascinating workplaces.

 - You'll learn in state-of-the-art facilities.
 The Pharmacy building, built in 2012, contains learning labs, classrooms, study spaces, and biomedical research labs.
 Nearby, UNE’s Sim Lab is an authentic hospital environment with robotic patient simulators, where students gain real-life clinical experience.

 - You'll be in Portland, Maine — an ideal place to study and live — learning on our historical brick campus, and enjoying the cultural and foodie scenes downtown as well as the natural beauty of the area.